joannakl/aps_s20/syllabus.markdown

 - string matching: Rabin-Karp, polynomial string hashing, KMP
 - mathematics: prime, sieve of Eratosthenes, combinatorics, probability and expected value

-For detailed schedule, see the [Daily](daily.html) tab of this page.

 # Grading
 ---

 Your course grade will be based on:

 - exams, 25% (one midterm and one final exam) (see [Gradescope verdicts](problem_grading.html) for how the scores are computed)
-- homework / weekly problem set, 50% (see [Gradescope verdicts](problem_grading.html) for how the scores are computed).
+- homework / weekly problem set, 60% (see [Gradescope verdicts](problem_grading.html) for how the scores are computed).
-- online contest (4 problems), 15%
+- online contest (6 problems), 15%
-- participation, 10% (recitation attendance and completion of exercises, taking active part on the discussion forum)

 <!--
 * exams (50%): a midterm exam (20%) and a final exam (30%) - the exams will be computer-based and given in class